shifusen329/doc-lib-mcp/README.md

   - Arguments: `id` (integer), `metadata` (object)
 - **tag-chunks-by-source**: Adds specified tags to the metadata of all chunks associated with a given source (URL or file path).
 Merges with existing tags.
   - Arguments: `source` (string), `tags` (list of strings)
+- **list-notes**: List all currently stored notes and their content.

 #### Chunking and Code Extraction